Retrograde inversion

 Note that IR is a transposition of RI, the pitch class between the last pitches of P and I above RI.

 Other compositions that include retrograde inversions in its rows include works by Tadeusz Baird and Karel Goeyvaerts.
 One work in particular by the latter composer, Nummer 2, employs retrograde of the recurring twelve-tone row B–F♯–F–E–G–A♭–E♭–D–A–B♭–D♭–C in the piano part.
 It is performed in both styles, particularly in the outer sections of the piece.
-The final movement of Hindemith's Ludus Tonalis, the Postludium, is an exact retrograde inversion of the work's opening Praeludium.
+The final movement of Paul Hindemith's Ludus Tonalis, the Postludium, is an exact retrograde inversion of the work's opening Praeludium.